streamthoughts/jikkou/docs/content/en/docs/Tutorials/get_started.md

 ---
-title: "Getting Started"
+title: "Jikkou Getting Started"
 weight: 1
 description: >
   This guide covers how you can quickly get started using Jikkou.
 ---

 This document will guide you through setting up Jikkou in a few minutes and managing your first resources with Jikkou.

 ## Prerequisites

 The following prerequisites are required for a successful and properly use of Jikkou.

 Make sure the following is installed:

 * An Apache Kafka cluster.
     * Using Docker, [Docker Compose](https://docs.docker.com/compose/) is the easiest way to use it.
 * Java 17 (not required when using the binary version).

 ## Start your local Apache Kafka Cluster

 You must have access to an Apache Kafka cluster for using Jikkou.
 Most of the time, the latest version of Jikkou is always built for working with the most recent version of Apache Kafka.